You can use a command line Python script to send files and folders with FileSender. You’ll need:

 To retrieve your API key:

-- Click My Profile on the side navigation panel.
+My Profile in the top navigation menu.

 Send files from the command line